treestarsystems/job-funnel/README.md

 - Properly formatted .env file (see below)

 ## Installation
 This will build the binary in the destination directory.
+I suggest you run this app in it's own directory as it will create a SQLite database file in the same directory.

+##### Note: This may change in the future to allow for a specified path for the SQLite database file.
 ```bash
 git clone https://github.com/treestarsystems/job-funnel.git
 cd ./job-funnel/
 go build -o <destination dire>job-funnel
 ```
 To run this app it requires an .env file in the same directory or you must specify a path (Ex: -e=/path/to/.env) to a .env file.

-The .env file should be formatted as follows (example included repository):
+The .env file should be formatted as follows (template included repository):
 ```bash
 # .env
 PORT="8080"